ginjera/bauen/README.md

 # My static website for Bauen

 Based on [Grayscale](http://startbootstrap.com/template-overviews/grayscale/), which is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
-This template features various content sections and a Google Maps section with a custom map marker.